The Heart & Soul Hospice Farmington team provides compassionate end-of-life care guided by Christian values.

 Dr. Paul Moniz, DO, became associate medical director in February 2015.
 He is co-founder of Midwest Health Group.
 He is the author of “The World Inside Us,” founder of the Midwest Health Network, regional director of Premier Specialty Network and an AOA and ACOFP member.
 He has a bachelor of science degree in biology with a religion minor.
 He is a board certified doctor of osteopathy.

-Abby joined Heart & Soul Hospice in November as RN Case Manager.
-She previously worked as a private home health aide and as an RN at Mercy Hospital Jefferson.
+Abby joined Heart & Soul Hospice in November 2017 as RN Case Manager.
 She has also volunteered with Heart & Soul Hospice since 2015.
 Abby has an associate of science degree in nursing and an associate of arts degrees from Mineral Area College.
+She obtained her bachelor’s degree in nursing in 2018.
 She is a registered nurse with certifications in basic life support and advanced cardiac life support.
 She likes to spend time with her family, playing music, reading, crocheting and decorating her new home.

 Hospice Health Aide